 For example: will your event have lots of parents with little kids?
 Then tell them about the play area or babysitting service.

 Do you have vendors, speakers, artists or volunteers who can help promote your event?
 Have you equipped them with digital and print marketing material they can use as soon as you’re live?
+This is an easy way to get your event in front of new eyeballs with minimum fuss.

 There’s no point making your event live if you’re not going to tell anyone about it.
 It’s easier to figure out your marketing plan BEFORE the pressure of being live is on you.
 So take some time now to think about who your market is, where would be the best to reach them, how you can use the networks of everyone involved, etc. (Check out our article all about marketing an event.)